FlagOpener/K8sMLAccelerator/README.md

 ## Acknowledgement

-Initial implementation of initializer and webhook were inspired by
+Initial implementation of initializer and webhook were inspired by resources available on Kubern